-- The acquisition of 268 units in one of our key operating areas Stratford upon Avon from The Guinness Partnership - Completion of the work to identify and profile our key nine community hubs Coventry, Warwick, Stratford upon Avon, Norwich, Rugby, Bexley, Hastings, Thanet and Northants.
-These are the areas where we are able to play a leading or significant role in the local housing and community landscape and this work will be vital in informing our future plans - Developing our approach to community investment to allow us to deliver our target for 2020 - Implementing a new rewards and benefits system in response to staff feedback.
+- Completion of the work to identify and profile our key nine community hubs Coventry, Warwick, Stratford upon Avon, Norwich, Rugby, Bexley, Hastings, Thanet and Northants.
+These are the areas where we are able to play a leading or significant role in the local housing and community landscape and this work will be vital in informing our future plans. - Disposal of a portfolio of 415 units outside of our key operating areas to Notting Hill Housing Trust - Developing our approach to community investment to allow us to deliver our target for 2020 - Implementing a new rewards and benefits system in response to staff feedback.